Three Views of Time Evolution

 Only at this point did I realize that this “pushforward” is different from the first thing by that name one encounters in differential geometry, the linearization

 which carries tangent vectors or vector fields along a general map .
-These are related, but this in fact is the same “pushforward of a measure” that one encounters in probability theory, e.g. when “pushing forward” a probability measure from a sample space to the real line by a random variable . ↩ -
+These are related, but the present pushforward is really the same “pushforward of measure” one encounters in probability theory, e.g. a random variable pushing a probability measure forward from a sample space to the real line. ↩